idiap/identifying-privacy-personas/README.md

 # Identifying Privacy Personas

 - This is the code accompanying the following paper O. Hrynenko, A. Cavallaro, "Identifying Privacy Personas" paper, accepted at Proceeding on Privacy Enhancement Technologies, 2025.
-- This code computes the dissimilarity matrix and constructs a dendrogram (without pruning) as part of its processing pipeline.
+- This code computes the dissimilarity matrix and constructs a dendrogram (without pruning) as part of a processing pipeline described in the paper.
-- We provide our code with sample data for demonstration purposes ```feature_vector_generation_set_p_dummy.csv``` and ```feature_vector_generation_set_p_dummy_prime.csv```.
+- We provide our code with sample data for demonstration purposes `feature_vector_generation_set_p_dummy.csv` and `feature_vector_generation_set_p_dummy_prime.csv`.
 - The paper includes both qualitative and quantitative analyses.
-The code lays the groundwork for the previously conducted qualitative analysis, Grounded Theory.
+The code builds on the previously conducted qualitative analysis (coding, trait formation, annotation).
 The output of this code can be used for the subsequent quantitative analysis, namely [Boschloo's test](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.boschloo_exact.html).

 ## Install